Community Groups Fighting Blight One Property at a Time

 Clean & Green maintenance reduces crime according to research by the University of Michigan, Youth Violence Prevention Center.
 Clean & Green engaged areas compared to street segments with vacant, abandoned lots without community-engaged greening activities have: 30 percent fewer assaults, 40 percent fewer violent crimes overall, lower rates of child maltreatment and lower rates of youth gun violence

 How to Apply to Participate in Clean & Green

-The application period for The Land Bank’s 2022 Clean & Green program is now closed.
+The application period for The Land Bank’s 2024 Clean & Green program is now open.
+APPLY TODAY!

 Program Requirements & Eligibility

 The Land Bank annually selects community-based organizations for the Clean & Green program through a competitive application process.
 The number of groups selected depends on annual funding.
 Each group that is selected to participate is required to maintain at least 25 vacant properties between April and September.
 Each participating group receives a cash stipend to support its work.
 The value of the stipend for each group depends on the number of vacant properties the group maintains.

 Clean & Green Groups Should Possess:

 - A strong connection to the neighborhood or area in which it will work